NikiTaco/NikiTaco/README.md

 - 👋 Hi, I’m @NikiTaco
 - 👀 I’m interested in programing and voleyball
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in school
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Discord: @mcraser

 <!---
 NikiTaco/NikiTaco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.